 Go to KLIA / klia2 Airport

-There is no direct connection from any KTM station to the airport.
+Currently, there is no direct connection from any KTM station to the KLIA / klia2 airport.

 Instead, after reaching the designated KTM station, you will have to make use of another mode of transportation to go to the airport.

 Connect to Transportation Hub in Kuala Lumpur

 You can use the KTM Komuter to go the Transportation Hub in the Kuala Lumpur city area.

 Transfer between KTM Komuter Lines

 Transfers between the two KTM Komuter lines (Port Klang Line and Seremban Line) can be done at the center core stations easily.

 To transfer between the KTM Komuter and the LRT network, these are the stations accommodate easy transfer within short walking distance.